-Natural Area is near Alma in Park County.
+Natural Area is near Fairplay, CO in Park County.
 On the hike you can see ancient

 bristlecone pines, stunning wildflowers, alpine researchers in the field, and